 I believe that this is a must for new puppy owners who are rearing puppies for the first time or even experienced owners who want to get it absolutely right for this dog.

 This is a full personality test at your own home.
 It includes an appraisal to indicate your dog's character and possible behaviour in later life; it also indicates the dog’s ability to learn and points to the methods that should work best for your individual dog.

-allowing you to tailor your training to your dog's individual temperament, aptitude, and ability.
-I believe this to be extremely important and should be considered for all new puppies, but is almost a necessity for first time dog or puppy owners.
+This allows you to tailor your training to your dog's individual temperament, aptitude, and ability.
+I believe this to be extremely important and should be considered for all new puppies, but is almost a necessity for first-time dog or puppy owners.

 Expert Witness Assessments/ Legal Cases